pryv/example-apps-web/hf-data/tutorial.md

 ### Custom service info

-Following our [app guidelines](https://api.pryv.com/guides/app-guidelines/), we build apps that can work for multiple Pryv.io platforms providing a `serviceInfo` parameter:
+Following our [app guidelines](https://api.pryv.com/guides/app-guidelines/), we build apps that can work for multiple Pryv.io platforms providing a `serviceInfo` parameter in the file [connection.js](js/connection.js):

 ```javascript
 async function fetchServiceInfo() {